Research Foundation

 "EaseTalk: An LLM-Driven Speech Practice Tool for Real-Life Scenarios"

-Our foundational research has been published in IEEE proceedings, establishing the technical and theoretical framework for AI-assisted speech practice.
+Our foundational research has been published through IEEE, establishing the technical and design framework for scenario-based speech practice.

 View IEEE PublicationOur Mission

-Improve communication confidence and quality of life through evidence-based, accessible AI technology.
+Improve communication confidence and quality of life through accessible, evidence-informed practice between sessions.

 Core Values